Liberals for Forests

-Liberals for Forests was an Australian political minor party.
-It contested both state and federal elections between 2002 and 2008, but only ever achieved one elected representative – Janet Woollard (elected as an Independent) in Western Australia.
+Liberals for Forests (LFF) was an Australian political party.
+It contested both state and federal elections between 2001 and 2008, but only ever achieved one elected representative – Janet Woollard in Western Australia.
 It never achieved representation at the federal level.

-The party was founded in 2001 by Dr Keith Woollard, husband of Janet Woollard and an ex-AMA president.
-Janet successfully contested a seat in the February 2001 state election, was re-elected at the 2005 election and again at the 2008 election.
+The party was founded in 1999 by Dr Keith Woollard, husband of Janet Woollard and an ex-AMA president.
+Janet successfully contested a seat at the 2001 state election, and was re-elected in 2005 and again in 2008 as an Independent Liberal.

-The party generally professed itself to be ideologically aligned with the centre-right sympathies of the Liberal Party of Australia, but was aligned with the ALP in certain states such as NSW but with a greater regard to environmentalism.
+The party generally professed itself to be ideologically aligned with the centre-right sympathies of the Liberal Party, but was aligned with Labor in certain states such as NSW but with a greater regard to environmentalism.

 Despite its low profile, the party gained a respectable proportion of the primary senate vote in some states.
 For example, in the 2004 election it received only a few hundred votes less than the Australian Democrats in Victoria.